Benefits · CPD Alignment · Learning Outcomes

 Establish and Manage NCR Systems

-Graduates can set up a Non-Conformance Report register, assign accountability to named parties, track closure within agreed timeframes, and produce an Oversight pillar score that a donor, regulator, or auditor can verify.
+COS™ certificate holders can set up a Non-Conformance Report register, assign accountability to named parties, track closure within agreed timeframes, and produce an Oversight pillar score that a donor, regulator, or auditor can verify.

 Measured by: Module 3 exam + NCR register exercise